Ten Commandments in Catholic theology: Ninth commandment

-The ninth and tenth commandments deal with coveting, which is an interior disposition not a physical act.
-The Catechism distinguishes between covetousness of the flesh (improper sexual desire) and covetousness for another's worldly goods.
-The ninth commandment deals with the former and the tenth the latter.
+The ninth and tenth commandments deal with coveting, an interior disposition, not a physical act.
+The Catechism supposedly distinguishes between covetousness of the flesh (improper sexual desire) and covetousness for another's worldly goods, i.e. the ninth commandment deals with the former and the tenth the latter.
+However, the two commandments are almost identical except for the words "neighbor's wife" and "his field", and both include covetousness of the flesh and worldly goods.

 Jesus emphasized the need for pure thoughts as well as actions, and stated, "Everyone who looks at a woman lustfully has already committed adultery with her in his heart" (Matthew 5:28).
 The Catechism states that, with the help of God's grace, men and women are required to overcome lust and bodily desires "for sinful relationships with another person's spouse."
 In Theology of the Body, a series of lectures given by Pope John Paul II, Jesus' statement in Matthew 5:28 is interpreted that one can commit adultery in the heart not only with another's spouse, but also with his/her own spouse if one looks at him/her lustfully or treats him/her "only as an object to satisfy instinct".

 Purity of heart is suggested as the necessary quality needed to accomplish this task; common Catholic prayers and hymns include a request for this virtue.

 The Church identifies gifts of God that help a person maintain purity: